Are you unhappy with the number of detractors on your NPS score? Wondering if you could turn those detractors into promoters and how to do it?

 But before getting into the practical tips, let’s get some theory out of the way, shall we?

 In business, however, the term “detractor” is often associated with a segment of NPS survey respondents.
-Here, detractors are people who score your SaaS from 0 to 6 on the NPS scale of 0-10.
+Here, detractors are people who score your SaaS from 0 to 6.

 This is a bummer for us, founders, isn’t it?
 Only 1 out of 26 unhappy customers ever complain.